damon-murdoch/node-irc/README.md

 First Written: 3/09/2018\
 Updated: 1/10/2018

+# Test Instructions

+To test the program, simply run 'npm test' in the server directory of the project when all dependencies are installed.

 # Git Architecture

 All of the files for this project are situated in the 'irc' folder, which is the Angular project root directory.\